nickolasburr/git-extend/TEMPLATES.md

 # Command Wrapper Templates

-Below is a list of pre-built command wrappers that illustrate how `git-extend` works.
-You can find them in the [templates](https://github.com/nickolasburr/git-extend/tree/master/templates) directory.
+Below is a list of pre-built command wrappers with example usage, to help illustrate how `git-extend` works.

+Template files are located in the [templates](https://github.com/nickolasburr/git-extend/tree/master/templates) directory.

 ## Option Types